Hampshire's Beautiful Test Valley

 Much of the valley's charms lies in its villages; places like Wherwell, Nether Wallop, and Longstock, where picturesque thatched cottages line the ancient roadways.
 The 44-mile long Test Way leads walkers through some of the most picturesque landscape in England.

 The river featured in Richard Adams' popular novel Watership Down, where the rabbits escaped from their enemies in a shallow-bottomed punt.

 The Test Valley is centred around 4 main towns, each offering something slightly different to visitors.

-Whitchurch is a the smallest town in the valley, indeed, it is the smallest in all of Hampshire.
-Whitchurch is known for its early 19th century silk mill astride the River Test, where you can see silk being made using historic Victorian machines.
+Whitchurch is the smallest town in the valley, indeed, it is the smallest in all of Hampshire.
+Whitchurch is known for its early 19th-century silk mill astride the River Test, where you can see silk being made using historic Victorian machines.

 I've been fortunate enough to visit the Test Valley on several occasions, including a wonderful week-long stay in the middle of June.
 Though I visited numerous historic attractions, it is the small villages I recall; places like Chilbolton, where thatched cottages come almost to the water's edge, and Wherwell, with its war memorial on a small village green, looking across to a picturesque row of thatched timber-framed cottages.

 Some places are made to enjoy and move on, but the Test Valley is a place to linger, enjoy walking beside the river, stop at a riverside pub, put your feet up, and watch the water slide by.